iron-hong/iron-hong.github.io/About.md

 ## Article
 ## (SSCI)
 >- (1) Hong, Z.*, & Park, I.K.
 (2020).
 Is the Well-Being of Neighboring Cities Important to Me?
 Analysis of the Spatial Effect of Social Capital and Urban Amenities in South Korea.
-Soc Indic Res. https://doi.org/10.1007/s11205-020-02542-1
+Social Indicators Research. https://doi.org/10.1007/s11205-020-02542-1
 >- (2) Hong, Z.*, & Park, I.K.
 (2018).
 The effects of regional characteristics and policies on individual pro-environmental behavior in China.
 Sustainability, 10(10), 3586. https://doi.org/10.3390/su10103586

 ## (KCI)